 If you require proof that you have made a graduation application for your visitor visa application, you can print a copy of your graduation application review email that you received from email@example.com.

-The title of this email will be something like: “700XXXXXX Spring 2020 Completed Graduation Application Review.”
-If you have misplaced this email, please write to email@example.com and include your full name and 700 number a note to resend your Completed Graduation Application Review email.
+The title of this email will be something like: “700XXXXXX Fall 2020 Completed Graduation Application Review.”
+If you have misplaced this email, please write to firstname.lastname@example.org and include your full name and 700 number a note to resend your Completed Graduation Application Review email.

 The Registrar’s Office will not provide graduation verification letters because the document listed above provides this information.

 If you have not yet applied for graduation please do so now in MyCentral (located in the center column of the Records and Registration page, “Apply to Graduate.”
 It will take a few weeks to receive your completed graduation application review email.
 Please be patient.

 No, but students will receive instructions via email a couple of weeks prior to the ceremony to let you know what to expect before, during, and after the ceremony.
 Faculty marshals will be available at the ceremony to let you know when to stand and how to cross the stage.
 Make sure to arrive at least 30 minutes prior to your ceremony start time, dressed in your regalia.